MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 ### Q: How can I tell whether I have the necessary privileges to buy services through my organization's Enterprise Agreement?

 A: The easiest approach to determine if you have the right privileges is to select the **Buy** button for a service.
-Select an Azure subscription, which is a billing account, from a presented list of Azure subscriptions that are currently linked to your sign-in.
+Select an Azure subscription, which is a billing account, from a presented list of Azure subscriptions that are currently linked to your sign-in credentials.
 Since the name of your Azure subscription defaults to the type of billing account, for example, "Pay-As-You-Go" or "Enterprise Agreement", it's often clear if the Azure subscription is part of your Enterprise Agreement.

 Another approach is to try to visit the [Azure Enterprise Portal](https://ea.azure.com).
 If you can reach it successfully, then you already have either the enterprise admin or the organization Owner role.
 Only organization Owners can set up new Azure billing in an Enterprise Agreement.

-If you can't access the Azure Enterprise Portal, find out who your Enterprise Admin is, and ask them to add you as an organization Owner within the Azure Enterprise Portal.
+If you can't access the Azure Enterprise portal, find out who your Enterprise Admin is, and ask them to add you as an organization Owner within the Azure Enterprise portal.
 If you can't find this person, [submit a support ticket](https://aka.ms/AzureEntSupport) and request the contact information.
 You need your organization's name and your Enterprise Agreement enrollment number for the support ticket.

 ### Q: Can I use the Azure Monetary Commitment funds from my Enterprise Agreement to buy Azure DevOps?

 A: Yes, you can use these prepaid funds for all services that Azure DevOps offers.
 Make sure to choose an Azure subscription that was created for your EA when you [set up billing for your organization](set-up-billing-for-your-organization-vs.md).

 The only exclusion is for extensions offered by partners.
 These charges appear on your next "overage" invoice.
 Typically, charges occur monthly, but because of historical rules for some EA customers, an overage invoice might not be issued for several months.
-Consult a licensing specialist for your EA if you need to know what number of additional purchases, that aren't eligible for Azure Monetary Commitment funds, trigger an overage invoice.
+Consult a licensing specialist for your EA if you need to know what amount of additional purchases aren't eligible for Azure Monetary Commitment funds, trigger an overage invoice.

 ## Other questions